ZILtoid1991/pixelperfectengine/docs/changelog/roadmap.md

 #### Music editor

-Due to the capabilities of the new format the engine uses (M2), a special editor will be needed, that can do some scripting, etc.
+Due to the capabilities of the new format the engine uses (~~M2~~ IMBC), a special editor will be needed, that can do some scripting, etc.

 # Features planned for later